GianLorenzetto/GianLorenzetto.github.io-www/_posts/2015-10-22-showing-post-excerpts-with-jekyll.md

 {% endraw %}
 ```

-It's quite straight-forward -
+It's quite straight-forward.

-  * the first line
+- The first line

-        {% raw %}{% if post.content contains '<!--more-->' %}{% endraw %}
+        {% raw %}{% if post.content contains site.excerpt_separator %}{% endraw %}

     just checks for the presence of the excerpt separator,
-  * if the separator is found, then only the excerpt is shown, along with the `Read More ...` link to the to full post (`post.url`),
+- if the separator is found, then only the excerpt is shown, along with the `Read More ...` link to the to full post (`post.url`),
-  * if the separator is not found, then the full post content is displayed.
+- if the separator is not found, then the full post content is displayed.

 And that's it!